 On average, the invoice price is 2-5% less than MSRP.
 But this markup varies by vehicle:

-Knowing how much the dealer paid for a new car gives you more leverage when negotiating.
+Knowing how much dealerships make on a new car gives you more negotiating leverage.

 How Options, Fees, and Taxes Raise the Price Above Base MSRP